Naturally Daily

 3. Cognitive Behavioral Therapy

-Counseling is an effective way to provide help and support to the people with SAD.
+Counseling is an effective way to provide help and support to people with SAD.
 In a 6-week randomized trial, some patients received cognitive behavioral therapy (CBT) in a group format during two 90-minutes sessions per week.
 Those who received CBT with light therapy showed long-term improvement.

 4. Dialectical Behavior Therapy

 Dialectical behavior therapy (DBT) is another kind of CBT that will help you learn how you can regulate your emotions, cope with stress, and improve your relationship with others.
-Derived from a philosophical process named dialectics, this process is based on the concept of opposing force.

 In a study published in 2014, DBT showed a promising result in treating borderline personality disorder, a serious mental illness.